niko-h/edfefecss/README.md

 * <https://blog.fefe.de/?css=http(s)://yourhosting.domain/edfefecss/edfefe.css><br>
   The second method includes all additional images and font from separate files.

-The used font is called monofur and is free. see <www.dafont.com/monofur.font> (Jan 12 2014)
+The used font is called monofur and is free.
+See <http://www.dafont.com/monofur.font> (Jan 12 2014)

 ### License